-Introducing Ryan Fox, a roots/folk singer-songwriter from Kent.
-If you enjoy smart, poetic, often political lyrics and well-told stories and not prepared to stand by and let the world go to pot without a fight, you’ll find a home with Ryan.
+Introducing Ryan Fox, a folk rock singer-songwriter from Kent, UK.
+Enjoy smart, poetic, often political lyrics, well-told stories?
+Care for the left?
+Not prepared to stand by and let the world go to pot without a fight?
+You'll find a home with Ryan.

 On a day to day basis Ryan can be found trying to remember what he did and where he was only yesterday, honing his Al Pacino impersonation in the shower, and trying to get his code to work.
 He has yet to make much progress on any of the above.
 Ryan grew up in the East Midlands but settled in Kent after leaving university.
 He is a qualified secondary school physics teacher and is currently studying at Imperial College London for a PhD in Theory and Simulation of Materials.